zzhang82/web422/notes/react-routing.md

 * "/projects" renders <Projects />
 * "/project" renders <Project />

 we need to modify our App.js file as well as our index.js file.
-Starting with

 <br>